Niko Lalos: Seattle Sea Dragons

 On November 17, 2022, Lalos was drafted by the Seattle Sea Dragons of the XFL.
 He finished the season with 35 tackles, seven tackles for loss, and 1.5 sacks with one forced fumble and one interception.
 Lalos was released from his contract on May 15, 2023.

 New Orleans Saints (second stint)

-On May 16, 2023, Lalos signed with the Saints, marking his second stint with the team.
-He was waived on August 29, 2023 and re-signed to the practice squad.
-Following the end of the 2023 regular season, the Saints signed him to a reserve/future contract on January 8, 2024.
+On May 16, 2023, Lalos signed with the New Orleans Saints, marking his second stint with the team.
+He was waived by the Saints on August 29, and was re-signed to the team's practice squad.
+Following the end of the regular season, the Saints signed Lalos to a reserve/future contract on January 8, 2024.

-On August 27, 2024, Lalos was waived by the Saints and re-signed to the practice squad.
-On November 5, 2024, Lalos was cut.
+On August 27, 2024, Lalos was waived by the Saints as part of final roster cuts and was re-signed to their practice squad.
+On November 5, Lalos was waived again by New Orleans.

+New England Patriots

+On March 16, 2026, Lalos signed with the New England Patriots as a long snapper.
+He was released by the Patriots on May 20.
+On August 10, Lalos re-signed with the Patriots.
+However, he was waived by New England again on August 15.